 Letters will be generated by a named member of the office staff.
-The member of staff responsible for sending the letter should go to the office in person and select the letter template and provide accurate details of the behaviour and sanction.
+The member of staff responsible for sending the letter should go to the office in person and select the letter template and provide accurate details of the behavior and sanction.
 The letter will then be produced ready for signing by the sender.
-Behaviour letters should be sent to parents and a copy put in the child's school file.
-All letters must reinforce the school's vision and values, for example,
+Behavior letters should be sent to parents and a copy put in the child's school file.

-Recording incidences of unacceptable behaviour on the school's management system (SIMS)
+Recording incidences of unacceptable behavior on the school's management system (SIMS)

-It is important that all incidences of unacceptable behaviour are recorded SIMS as soon as possible after the incident.
+It is important that all incidences of unacceptable behavior are recorded on the SIMS as soon as possible after the incident.
 This is generally the responsibility of the class teacher or teaching assistant.
 However, incidences that occur at playtime are the responsibility of staff on duty to record.
 Incidences that occur at lunch time will be entered onto the SMS by the member of staff in the 'Lunch Time Learning Zone'.